prody/ProDy/doc/getprody.rst

 For details of ProDy releases see :ref:`changes` and :ref:`pypi-statistics`.

+Windows installers are compiled using `MinGW <http://www.mingw.org/>`_.

 Required Software
 ===============================================================================

 * `Python 2.6 or 2.7 <http://python.org/>`_ (for Windows, the 32 bit option
-  is preferred for compatibility)
+  is required for compatibility)
 * `Numpy 1.3+ <http://numpy.scipy.org/>`_

 Installation Instructions
 ===============================================================================

-After installing the required packages, you will need to do one of the following:
+After installing the required packages, you will need to do one of the
+following:

 Linux
 -------------------------------------------------------------------------------